 In this next step, offspring phenotypes are first formed for ZHARD by drawing an environmental deviation for each individual from a normal distribution of mean 0 and variance VE(hard).
-Because all new offspring are by definition locally-born, regardless of the provenance of their parents, the environmental variance was computed as VE=VAinitialh2(initial)-VAinitial, where VAinitial refers to the initial additive genetic variance of locals in generation 1.
+As all new offspring are by definition locally-born, regardless of the provenance of their parents, the environmental variance was computed as VE=VAinitialh2(initial)-VAinitial, where VAinitial refers to the initial additive genetic variance of locals in generation 1.
 Environmental deviations are then added to the genotypic values, to give individual phenotypic values for ZHARD.

 Hard selection on ZHARD is implicitly assumed to occur during the marine phase of the life cycle (although space and life stages are not explicit in the model), notionally corresponding to a scenario where the match between some phenotype (e.g., basal metabolic rate, gape size, growth rate) and marine environment determines marine survival.
 The expected survival Wi of each individual is computed as a function of its phenotype for ZHARD based on a Gaussian fitness function: